War of Liberation (1989–1990): War of Elimination

 On 31 January 1990, General Aoun launched an offensive against the Lebanese Forces (LF), led by Samir Geagea, in East Beirut.
 The two week offensive brought destruction and casualties, 500 killed and 2,000 wounded, that East Beirut had not seen during the Civil War or the Israeli invasion.
 Aoun could only depend on battalions from 3 loyal Brigades, the 5th, 8th and 10th.
 It had been anticipated that the LF would be defeated in 48 hours but Aoun's troops were only able to capture Dbayeh on 6 February.
-On 15 February Aoun's forces resumed their attack, capturing Ain al-Rummana and Furn al-Shibbak.
+On 15 February Aoun's forces resumed their attack, capturing Ain El Remmaneh and Furn al-Chibbak.
 Once again there was massive destruction of property.
 The LF forces escaped via Syrian controlled West Beirut.
 Two days later, 17/18 February, a truce was agreed to allow 200 of Aoun's elite commands to leave their base at Adma airfield where they had been trapped since the start of the fighting.
 The battles left Geagea's fighters in control of East Beirut and the harbour, as well as Kisrawan and Jbeil provinces.
 On 24 February an unidentified naval patrol boat attacked the Larnaca-Jounieh ferry ordering it to turn back to Cyprus.
 One passenger was killed and 17 wounded.
 Another unsuccessful attack was launched against the East Beirut suburb Sin el Fil, 1 March, and a week later, despite continued sniping and occasional clashes and with the frontline running along the Dog River and around East Beirut, Aoun announced a unilateral ceasefire and his willingness to enter negotiations.

 The war became known as the war of elimination (حرب الإلغاء), a term used by the LF denoting the act of war launched by General Aoun to try to "eliminate" it, but Aoun used another term; Weapon Unification Battle (معركة توحيد البندقية), meaning to unify and submit all the arms in Lebanon into the hand of the Lebanese Army.